aws/aws-iot-device-sdk-embedded-C/README.md

 * [mbedTLS from ARM](https://s3.amazonaws.com/aws-iot-device-sdk-embedded-c/linux_mqtt_mbedtls-1.0.0.tar)

 ##Installation
-This section explains the indivdual steps to retrieve the necessary files and be able to build your first application using the AWS IoT device SDK for embedded C.
+This section explains the individual steps to retrieve the necessary files and be able to build your first application using the AWS IoT device SDK for embedded C.

 Steps: